dtudk/pythonsupport-page/docs/python/install-vsc.rst

 .. note::

-    Once installed, please visit our pages dedicated to explaining the use of VS Code :ref:`here <LINK TO VS CODE GUIDE>`.
+    Once installed, please visit our pages dedicated to explaining the use of VS Code :ref:`here <ide-vscode>`.